Asabeneh/30-Days-Of-JavaScript/04_Day/04_day_conditionals.md

 }
 ```

-As you can see in the above condition, 3 is greater than 0 and it is a positive number.
-The condition was true and the block code was executed.
-However, if the condition is false, we do not see a result.
  The same goes for the second condition, if isRaining is false the if block will not be executed and we do not see an output.
 In order to see the result of the falsy condition, we should have another block, which is going to be _else_.

 ### if else